Diagnostic Molecular Scientist

 University of Minnesota

-The University of Minnesota offers a bachelor of science (BS) in microbiology program.
-This is an on-campus degree, with most classes being taught face-to-face.
-The program will provide students with the building blocks for the treatment of infections and other diseases.
+The University of Minnesota offers a bachelor’s of science (BS) in microbiology program.
+This is an on-campus degree, with most classes taught face-to-face.
+The program will provide students with the building blocks for treating infections and other diseases.

 Admission requirements for the program include a high school diploma, a minimum grade point average of 2.0, and proof of English proficiency for international students.